’90 Day Fiance’ Stars Pedro And Chantel Jimeno Are Getting A Spinoff

 “I will introduce you to ‘Shocky.’
 This is a way to show the person the door,” she said in the clip.

-The Family Chantel will air on TLC in July.
-90 Day Fiancé: Happily Ever After’s new season will premiere April 28.
+The Family Chantel will air on TLC in July, and 90 Day Fiancé: Happily Ever After’s new season will premiere April 28.

 On April 15, TLC will air Pedro & Chantel: The Full Story, a special program recounting the couple’s greatest moments.